abreits/rxjs-idsets/README.md

 # rxjs-idsets library buildpack

-This library buildpack was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.
+This library buildpack was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0 and upgraded to 16.2.1.

 The library code itself can be found in the [projects/rxjs-idsets](projects/rxjs-idsets) directory.